leo-car/Project_2/README.md

 Kicks on Fly

-Here's is the app that I developed to organize my shoes and popular shirts.
+Here's is the app that I developed to organize my shoes and popular shirts based on my preferred database.
+I also wanted to figure out which sneakers and apparel has to go.

 ## How To Use